Time Zones in United States

 All U.S. Time Zones

-See every time zone used in the United States, including Eastern, Central, Mountain, Pacific, Alaska, Hawaii-Aleutian, and U.S. territories, with current UTC offsets.
+See every time zone used in the United States with current UTC offsets, including Eastern, Central, Mountain, Pacific, Alaska, Hawaii-Aleutian, and U.S. territories.

 Compare and Schedule Times

-Use the visual time grid and hour-by-hour tables to compare U.S. time with other countries and cities.
-Export meetings with ICS download or add them to Google Calendar and Gmail.
+Use the visual time grid and hour-by-hour tables to compare United States time with other countries and cities.
+Export meetings with ICS download, Google Calendar, or Gmail.

 DST Rules and Accuracy

-Track U.S. daylight saving time changes with exact transition dates where observed, plus areas that do not use DST.
-Times update automatically using the IANA timezone database and historical rule changes.
+Track U.S. daylight saving time changes with exact spring and fall transition dates by zone.
+Times update automatically using the IANA timezone database, including historical rule changes.

 How to Check Time in United States